 Our newest publication, "Extrasynaptic acetylcholine signaling through a muscarinic receptor regulates cell migration" is availalbe online now.
 Click here for the article.

 Now out in Communications Biology, "Autonomous adaptive data acquisition for scanning hyperspectral imaging".
 Check out the article here.

 The Tianqiao and Chrissy Chen Institute for Neuroscience at Caltech is accepting applications for the BrainWAVE fellowship program.
 This program provides support for non-Caltech undergraduates, who are underrepresented in STEM and intent on pursuing a Ph.D. in neuroscience, to conduct a 10-week summer research project at Caltech.
 Fellows will receive $6,620, plus travel to and from Caltech, and $2,000 towards campus housing.
 Other program highlights include: faculty mentorship, graduate school prep workshops, research seminars, networking events, communication workshops, and social activities.
 Application deadline is January 9, 2021.
 Undergraduates interested in the 2021 BrainWAVE program are welcome to contact Paul Sternberg.
 For more details about the program, click here.

-Our latest publication, Modular metabolite assembly in C. elegans depends on carboxylesterases and formation of lysosome-related organelles has just come out in eLife.
+The paper, Modular metabolite assembly in C. elegans depends on carboxylesterases and formation of lysosome-related organelles has recently come out in eLife.
 Find the article here.

 We now have a table of available cGAL Drive and Effector strains.
 Click here to check it out.

 An exciting article about our newest Molecular Cell paper is currently available here.

 Our peer-reviewed, single-result publication platform microPublication Biology is now included in PubMedCentral and indexed in PubMed.
 The Caltech Library is the publisher.
 This is the first biology journal designed to help get information into knowledge such as WormBase, ZFIN, SGD, FlyBase, and TAIR.